nuzcraft/FreedomUniteColorRandomizer/README.md

 ## How does the patch work?

+The patch works by updating the texture file for each of the monsters with recolored ones.
+It tries to group similar colors together and update them simlarly so the monsters maintain some of their original shading.

+### Option 1 - Apply a pre-built xdelta patch to your image

+For this option, you'll need xdelta (https://github.com/jmacd/xdelta).

+1. Download the files from the most recent release (https://github.com/nuzcraft/FreedomUniteColorRandomizer/releases/latest)
+   - here, you should see at least one (if not multiple) .xdelta files.
+These are pre-compiled patches.
+2. Choose a single xdelta file if there are multiple available.
+Each represents a different randomization; you don't need to apply them all
+3. Copy your original image file and the xdelta file into the same directory as the xdelta executable.
+4. Run xdelta to apply the patch to the original iso
+   - The format is -d -v -s original_file patch_file new_file
+   - ./xdelta3.exe -d -v -s MHP2G_FUC.iso MHP2G_FUCR_v1.0_01.xdelta MHP2G_FUCR_v1.0_xdelta_01.iso

+Alternatively, you can use IncognitoMan's patcher, found here: https://github.com/FUComplete/Patch/releases/tag/v1.0.
+Just copy the xdelta file into the directory with the other xdelta files use for patching FU Complete.

+NOTE: As of this writing, I have not tested the patches on anything other than a copy of MHP2G pre-patched with the FUComplete patch from IncognitoMan (https://github.com/FUComplete)

+### Option 2 - Create your own unique patch

 We're going to open up the game file, find the texture files for the monsters, then use a python script to edit the colors (mostly by shifting hues).
 Then we'll use some pre-existing tools to pack everything back up into an iso image.

 My preferred command line is bash, so all my example commands use bash.